Enjoy the virtual London Marathon, at your own pace, on your own terms

 Whether you want a charity place, or already have your own place for the Virtual Virgin Money London Marathon, you can sign up to join #TeamNSPCC.

-How to join #TeamNSPCC for the Virtual London Marathon
+How to get a place in the Virtual London Marathon

-Whether you're taking a charity place or have your own place in the Virtual Virgin Money London Marathon, you can join by clicking one of the links below.
+Whether you're taking a charity place or have your own place in the Virtual Virgin Money London Marathon, you can join by clicking one of the links above.

 Set up your fundraising page, then start fundraising!
-You can make your own donation to kick start your page, £20 could pay for four calls to our helpline to support an adult who’s worried about a child.
+You can make your own donation to kick start your page. £28 is the cost of your place and could pay for five calls to our helpline to support an adult who’s worried about a child.

 - Plan your challenge out

-Will you be taking on smaller distances throughout the day?
+Will you be running smaller distances throughout the day and taking breaks, or setting out to walk the full marathon in one go?
 Remember to plan in points to refuel with food, water or gels if you use them.

 - Post about it